Pterophorus furcatalis: Taxonomy

 This species was first described by Frances Walker in 1864 and named Aciptilus furcatalis.
 Walker used specimens from Colonel Bolton collected in Auckland and T.R.
 Oxley collected in Nelson.
 In 1913 Edward Meyrick placed Aciptilus furcatalis into the genus Alucita.
 In 1928 George Hudson followed Meyrick's placement discussing and illustrating this species in his 1928 publication The butterflies and moths of New Zealand.
 In 1988 John S. Dugdale discussed this species under the name Pterophorus furcatalis.
 In 1993 Cees Gielis discussed this species under the name Pterophorus furcatalis but placed it in a list where the species were regarded as having an uncertain status.
 The lectotype specimen, collected by T. R. Oxley in Nelson, is held at the Natural History Museum, London.

 Description

 In 1928 Hudson illustrated the egg of this species.
 Hudson subsequently described the larva of this species as follows:

-The larvae are slow moving and rest on the upper surface of the leaves of its food plants.
+In 1939 Hudson described the larvae of this species as follows: